StanfordAHA/aha/docs/index.rst

 Afterwards, you can connect to the container using ``docker attach
 <container name>`` and perform any of the remaining steps there.

+.. attention:: It will look like the ``docker attach`` command is
+               hanging.
+It's not.
+Just press enter.

 If you additionally need the ADK and MemoryCompiler, then you will want to first clone the ``tsmc-adk`` locally, and pass the paths to both of those in ``--tsmc-adk`` and ``--mc``.